Allie Ann Powers

 In fact, they hit it off so well the day I had to take Dawn to the airport, Allie lay like a sad dog by the front door for a week waiting for her return.
 Allie missed Dawn.
 Well, Dawn did come back and I am thankful.

-The second time she flew into DFW I decided to take Allie with me to the airport.
+time she flew into DFW I decided to take Allie with me to the airport.
 Why not??

 It was hot outside so I took Allie on a leash into the terminal.
 People were petting her and loving on her.